PalisadoesFoundation/.github/profile/README.md

 ### Our Slack Community
 - [Join the community on Slack!](https://join.slack.com/t/palisadoes-foundation/shared_invite/zt-32a3u0xna-BSXr1QzarhYmRADKpzIcrg)

+### Our Leaderboard
+Get insights into our active community!
+- Our Leaderboard shows a summary of our [contributor statistics](https://palisadoesfoundation.github.io/leaderboard/)

 ### Our Videos

 Visit our [YouTube Channel playlists](https://www.youtube.com/@PalisadoesOrganization/playlists) for more insights